 How to start enjoying exercise

-You have probably heard, many times, that you need to exercise.
-But that just sounds like something else you “have to do”.
-What if we look at it a different way?
-So that it does not seem so much like a chore but more like something you have fun doing and you look forward to because it makes you feel good.
+You have probably heard, many times, that you ‘need’ to exercise.
+But that just sounds like something else you ‘have to do’.
+Here are some suggestions to help you look at it a different way, and make exercise feel less of a chore and more like something that you have fun doing and that you look forward to.

 Take a minute to think about the things you like to do for fun and write them down.
 What does that look like?
-Hanging out with your friends and/or family?
+Spending time with your friends and/or family?
 Exploring new places or trying new things?
-What sounds more appealing – being indoors or outside.
-Your exercise program should be a reflection of you1—your interests, abilities and fitness goals.
+What sounds more appealing – being indoors or outside?
+Your exercise program should be a reflection of you1 - your interests, abilities and fitness goals.
 All of these things can help you figure out what type of activities are right for you.
 Take a look at the list of examples below and pick a few things that sound like fun to you, or even come up with a few of your own.

 |Light exercise||Moderate exercise||Intense exercise|

-The recommendation for most people1, is to aim for 30 minutes a day, 5 or more days a week.
-If your goal is to lose weight, you might try to increase to 45 to 60 minutes.
-That might sound like a lot.
-Maybe you have not been very active in a while.
+The recommendation for most people1, is to aim for 30 minutes of exercise a day, 5 or more days a week.
+That might sound like a lot, and maybe you have not been very active in a while.
 That is ok, we all start somewhere and can build it up gradually.

 How to stick with it